 Par.
 II.
-The salary of the Treasurer shall not exceed two thousand dollars per annum.
-The clerical expenses of his Department shall not exceed sixteen hundred dollars per annum.
+The General Assembly shall have power to prescribe the duties, authority, and salaries of the Secretary of State, Comptroller-General, and Treasurer, and to provide help and expenses necessary for the operation of the department of each.

+Par.
+III and IV stricken out by amendment to Art.
+5, Sec.
+2, Acts, 1927 p.
+121.

-- Par.
-III.
-The salary of the Secretary of State shall not exceed two thousand dollars per annum, and the clerical expenses of his Department shall not exceed one thousand dollars per annum. - Par.
-IV.
-The salary of the Comptroller General shall not exceed two thousand dollars per annum.
-The clerical expenses of his department, including the Insurance Department and Wild Land Clerk, shall not exceed four thousand dollars per annum-and without said clerk it shall not exceed three thousand dollars per annum. - Par.
-V. The Treasurer shall not be allowed, directly or indirectly, to receive any fee, interest or reward from any person, bank or corporation, for the deposit or use, in any manner, of the public funds; and the General Assembly shall enforce this provision by suitable penalties. - Par.
+Par.
+V. The Treasurer shall not be allowed, directly or indirectly, to receive any fee, interest, or reward from any person, bank, or corporation, for the deposit or use, in any manner, of the public funds; and the General Assembly shall enforce this provision by suitable penalties.

+Par.
 VI.
-No person shall be eligible to the office of Secretary of State, Comptroller General, or Treasurer, unless he shall have been a citizen of the United States for ten years, and shall have resided in this State for six years next preceding his election, and shall be twenty-five years of age when elected.
-All of said officers shall give bond and security, under regulations to be prescribed by law, for the faithful discharge of their duties. - Par.
+No person shall be eligible to the office of Secretary of State, Comptroller-General, or Treasurer, unless he shall have been a citizen of the United States for ten years, and shall have resided in this State for six years next preceding his election, and shall be twenty-five years of age when elected.
+All of said officers shall give bond and security, under regulations to be prescribed by law, for the faithful discharge of their duties.

+Par.
 VII.
-The Secretary of State, the Comptroller General, and the Treasurer, shall not be allowed 'any fee, perquisite, or compensation, other than their salaries, as prescribed by law, except their necessary expenses when absent from the seat of government on business for the State.
+The Secretary of State, the Comptroller-General, and the Treasurer shall not be allowed any fee, perquisite, or compensation, other than their salaries as prescribed by law, except their necessary expenses when absent from the seat of government on business for the State.

-Paragraph I. The Great Seal of the State shall be deposited in the office of the Secretary of State, and shall not be affixed to any instrument of writing except by order of the Governor, or General Assembly, and that now in use shall be the Great Seal of the State until otherwise provided by law.
+Paragraph I. The great seal of the State shall be deposited in the office of the Secretary of State, and shall not be affixed to any instrument of writing except by order of the Governor or General Assembly, and that now in use shall be the great seal of the State until otherwise provided by law.